apache/cordova-plugin-inappbrowser/doc/index.md

     var ref = window.open('http://apache.org', '_blank', 'location=yes');

-__NOTE__: The InAppBrowser window behaves like a standard web browser, and can't access Cordova APIs.
+The InAppBrowser window behaves like a standard web browser, and can't access Cordova APIs.
+For this reason, the InAppBrowser is recommended if you need to load third-party (untrusted) content, instead of loading that into the main Cordova webview.
+The InAppBrowser is not subject to the whitelist, nor is opening links in the system browser.

+The InAppBrowser provides by default its own GUI controls for the user (back, forward, done).

 ## Installation